 Fountains Abbey History

 After a riot at St. Mary’s Abbey in York in 1132, thirteen Benedictine monks were expelled.
 The Archbishop of York granted the monks land, 30 miles from York, in a remote valley along the River Skell where they settled and built a new monastery called “Fountains Abbey” after the water springs in the area.

 In 1133, the monks joined the booming Cistercian order and Fountains Abbey became the second Cistercian monastery in North Yorkshire.

 At first, sheep farming was the biggest source of income for Fountains Abbey, which prospered and grew to a community of about 200 monks.
 The monks also earned from lead mining, cattle rearing, horse breeding, and quarrying stone at Fountains Mill.

 Why was Fountains Abbey Destroyed?

-The most significant event in Fountains Abbey history was in 1539 when the Abbey fell victim to the wrath of King Henry VIII.
+The most significant event in the history of Fountains Abbey was in 1539 when the Abbey fell victim to the wrath of King Henry VIII.
 He wanted the Pope to annul his marriage to Katherine of Aragon, so he could marry Anne Boleyn.
 The Pope refused and Henry’s terrible revenge was to order the dissolution of all monasteries in England.

 Everything valuable was seized for the King, precious religious texts were removed, and the buildings were destroyed.
 Monastery lands were distributed to Royal favourites, and once the monks had left, Fountains Abbey lay in ruins for over 200 years.